-To answer some of the many questions we receive on data commercialization strategies, we’ve put together this introductory post which explores some of the major factors organizations need to consider before embarking on data monetization.
+To answer some of the many questions we receive on data exchange and commercialization strategies, we’ve put together this introductory post which explores some of the major factors organizations need to consider before embarking on data exchange and commercialization.

 Before making bold investments in specialized staff, hardware, and software, it’s important to consider how your business approaches three key factors: user privacy, data security, and data governance.
 We’ll start with the most important, protecting customer privacy.

 Understanding your privacy obligations